IlyaMatsuev/Apex-ChatBot-Hub/docs/README.md

 -   `DeveloperName` - Bot type, e.g. `Telegram` or `Viber`
 -   `ApiUrl__c` - Bot API endpoint.
 For example, for `Telegram` it is https://api.telegram.org/bot
+-   `BotService__c` - The bot service implementation for particular messanger.
+-   `WebhookBotService__c` - The bot service implementation for particular messanger that handles webhooks set and unset.
+-   `BotUpdateResolver__c` - The implementation for particular messanger to resolve the `Bot__c` record on the new webhook update.
+-   `BotUpdateEventEntity__c` - The entity class which implements a single interface which allows to receive data from webhook updates in the same format for every messanger.
+-   `EventTypesToIgnore__c` - Webhook event types to be ignored by the webhook handler for a particular messanger.